splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

 ====================================================================================
 To generate Monitoring MetricSets by customer:

 1. Kai indexes a span tag to identify each customer: ``version_id``.
-See :ref:`apm-index-span-tags` for the steps Kai takes to generate a custom MMS.

 2. Kai generates a Monitoring MetricSet using ``version_id`` as a dimension.
-See :ref:`cmms` for the steps Kai takes to generate a custom MMS.

 3. Kai sets the scope of the Monitoring MetricSet to the :strong:`cartservice` service, and filters on the tag values for ``version_id`` that represent the specific list of customers Kai wants to investigate.

-This image shows a sample Monitoring MetricSet configuration with the service selected as :strong:`cartservice`, endpoint as :strong:`/getcart` and filtering by tag values for ``version_id``:
+This image shows a sample Monitoring MetricSet configuration with the service selected as :strong:`cartservice`, endpoint as :strong:`/getcart` and a filter by tag values for ``version_id``:

 ..  image:: /_images/apm/span-tags/version_id_metric_set.png
     :width: 60%